 Note: Since these snails will be producing a lot of wastes, they will make an excellent team with dwarf shrimp.
 A lot of shrimp keepers noticed that the poop of the snail is extremely beneficial for shrimp.
 It contains the bacteria that is good for the digestive system of the shrimp.

 - Be very careful with your canister filter (if you use one).
 The problem is that Rabbit snails occasionally get themselves caught in filter intake slots, thereby resulting in injuries or even death.
 This can be prevented when filter intakes are covered with sponge pre-filters.

 - It is good to have your tanks covered as much as you can.
 While Rabbit snails are not the expert when it comes to escaping, they may exit the tank if given the opportunity, leading to their demise eventually.

 However, this is not the only problem.
 Even if they cannot get out of the tank, they can still fall from the glass back into the tank.
-Because of the size and weight, Rabbit snails often break tips of their shells.
+Because of the size and weight, Rabbit snails often break the tips of their shells.
 Therefore, it will be a good idea to put something soft right at the aquarium glass.

 - Keep in mind that you need to be also cautious about the use of plant fertilizers and medications on their Rabbit snails.
 These snails are very sensitive to such chemicals.
-Watch out for copper, as it can kill your Rabbit snails very easy.
+Watch out for copper, as it can kill your Rabbit snails very easily.

 Note: In my article “How Copper Affects Dwarf Shrimp” I also give examples of the safest fertilizers for shrimp and snails.